 Auditory Integration Training or AIT was developed by Dr. Guy Berard, a practicing otolaryngologist (Ear, Nose and Throat or ENT physician) in Annecy, France.
 Dr. Berard originally invented AIT to rehabilitate disorders of the auditory system, such as mild hearing loss or hearing distortion (hyper-acute or asymmetrical hearing).
-After 30+ years of clinical practice and study, Dr. Berard determined that uneven hearing, hyper-acoustic hearing,sensitivity peaks, and weak auditory processing skills often contribute to many behavioral or learning disorders.
-He successfully used the AIT method to help individuals with attention deficit hyperactive disorder (ADHD), sensory dysfunctions, autism, dyslexia, hyperactivity, learning disabilities (LD), language impairments, pervasive developmental disorders (PDD), central auditory processing disorder (CAPD), attention deficit disorder (ADD), and depression.
-In the large majority of Dr. Berard’s cases, AIT has significantly reduced some of the handicaps associated with the disorders listed above.
+After 30+ years of clinical practice and study, Dr. Berard determined that uneven hearing, hyper-acoustic hearing, ten decibel sensitivity peaks on a Hertz frequency, and weak auditory processing skills often contribute to many behavioral or learning disorders.
+He successfully helped individuals with attention deficit hyperactive disorder (ADHD), sensory dysfunctions, autism, dyslexia, hyperactivity, learning disabilities (LD), language impairments, pervasive developmental disorders (PDD), central auditory processing disorder (CAPD), attention deficit disorder (ADD), and depression.
+Auditory Integration Training is not a cure; its goal is to decrease sound sensitivities, improve speech fluency, and improve auditory processing abilities.
 The principles of AIT and a summary of various case histories, complete with copies of individual hearing tests before and after AIT, are presented in Dr. Berard’s book, Hearing Equals Behavior which was published in French in 1982.
-A revised edition was published in 2011, co-authored by Sally Brocket (ISBN # 978-0-615-474526
+I have attempted through my work to meet Dr. Berard’s challenge to keep learning and improving upon his work.

 PLEASE NOTE: Some people might think only about the workings of the inner ears when they consider “poor”, “normal” or “good” hearing.
 For this reason, it’s worth emphasizing that the brain is a crucial part of the auditory system.
-AIT was designed to normalize the entire auditory system, so it facilitates improvements in how the brain processes and organizes the input received from the ears.
+Auditory Integration Training was designed to normalize the entire auditory system, so it facilitates improvements in how the brain processes and organizes the input received from the ears.